Harry Ueno: Internment and Manzanar Riot

 Ueno arrived at Manzanar on May 15, 1942.
 While there he worked as a cooks assistant at his mess hall in Block 22.
 He also developed a rock pond outside the mess hall to help uplift the residents while they waited for meals.
 In October 1942 he formed the Mess Hall Workers Union which included many Kibei kitchen workers.
-It was at this time that many of the Issei and Kibei inhabitants were starting to become frustrated with the Japanese American Citizens League (JALC) for supporting their detention in the camp.
+It was at this time that many of the Issei and Kibei inhabitants were starting to become frustrated with the Japanese American Citizens League (JACL) for supporting their detention in the camp.

 On December 5, 1942, a leader of the JACL, Fred Tayama was attacked and seriously injured by a group of six unidentified assailants in the middle of the night.
 Ueno and two other Kibei were arrested shortly after the attack.
 Two were released shortly after questioning but Ueno was still held as Tayama specifically identified him as one of his attackers.
 He was jailed in nearby Independence, California.
 News of his arrest spread throughout the camp and angered many residents who believed him to be innocent.

 On December 6 a few members from the Mess Hall Union went to General Ralph Merritt to negotiate for Ueno’s reinstatement.
 Merritt requested military police outside the camp’s access gate before meeting with the committee.
 He agreed to move Ueno to Manzanar’s jail if demands were fulfilled within an hour after the crowd had returned to their barracks.
 From 7:00 to 9:30 pm the administration negotiated with the inmate representatives, but when the crowd hurled missiles, the MP captain ordered his men to tear gas the crowd.
 For unknown reasons shots were fired by several soldiers at the demonstrators, leaving 2 dead and 9 wounded.